 Our marketable securities consist of investments in the publicly-traded shares of related parties: Valhi, NL and CompX International Inc. NL owns the majority of CompX's outstanding common stock.
 All of our marketable securities are accounted for as available-for-sale securities, which are carried at fair value using quoted market prices in active markets for each marketable security and represent a Level 1 input within the fair value hierarchy.
-Prior to 2018, any unrealized gains or losses on the securities were recognized through other comprehensive income, net of deferred income taxes.
-Beginning on January 1, 2018 with the adoption of ASU 2016-01, all of our marketable equity securities continue to be carried at fair value as noted above, but any unrealized gains or losses on the securities are now recognized in Marketable equity securities on our Consolidated Statements of Income.
+Unrealized gains or losses on the securities are recognized in Other income (expense) - Marketable equity securities on our Consolidated Statements of Income.

-Marketable security Fair value measurement level arket alue 1 Cost ealized gain
+Fair value measurement 1 Market Cost Uı ırealized

-(In millions)

-December 31, 2018:

-Valhi common stock 1 \$ 3.3 \$ 3.2 \$.1

-NL and CompX common stocks 1 .1 .1 -

-Total \$ 3.4 \$ 3.3 \$.1

-•
+Marketable security level value basis basis loss

 December 31, 2019:

 Valhi common stock 1 \$ 3.2 \$ 3.2 \$ -

 NL and CompX common stocks 1 .1 .1 -

-Total \$ 3.3 \$ 3.3 \$ -
+Total \$ 3.3 \$ 3.3 \$

+December 31, 2020:

+Valhi common stock 1 \$ 2.1 \$ 3.2 \$ (1.1)

+NL and CompX common stocks 1 .1 .1 -

+Total \$ 2.2 \$ 3.3 \$ (1.1)